Yicong-Huang/project2-form-example/README.md

 ## CS 122B Project 2 Form example

-This example shows how frontend and backend are separated by implementing a star list page.
+This example shows how HTML <form> works to send user input to backend.

 ### To run this example:
 1. clone this repository using `git clone https://github.com/UCI-Chenli-teaching/project2-form-example.git`